Hospital Patient Pet Foster Program

 FurKidz 911 works directly with local support agencies and local area hospitals to match the patient’s pet with an appropriate foster home that will give them the care and love they need while their hospitalized owner recovers.
 A written temporary pet housing agreement outlines the terms of the relationship and protects the interests of all parties involved.

-The foster parent can provide owners with regular updates on their pet’s well-being via emails, texts, photographs and/or video in lieu of home visits to the foster’s home.
+The foster parent may provide owners with regular updates on their pet’s well-being via emails, texts, photographs and/or video in lieu of home visits to the foster’s home.
 The foster’s job is to take great care of your pet and your job is to get well (we say this respectfully).

 Will It Cost Me Anything?

 Our program is free.
 If you can cover your pet’s necessary expenses while in the foster home (food, grooming, veterinarian costs, etc) that would be great!
-If not, we got you covered.

 If you are interested in fostering a patient’s pet or want to volunteer, check out "How Can I Help?" on our website, or contact us.